KhaliqueN/KhaliqueN.github.io/research/index.md

 <div class="col-md-10 order-md-1">

-### Understanding how alternative splicing perturb protein complexes
+### Understanding how alternative splicing (AS) perturb protein complexes

-Alternative splicing (or simply 'splicing') results in multiple protein isoforms from a single gene.
+AS results in multiple protein isoforms from a single gene.
 Proteins function by physically interacting with each other to form protein complexes.
-Hence, the effects of splicing on individual proteins could also be reflected on protein complex formation.
+Hence, the effects of AS on individual proteins could also be reflected on protein complex formation.
-Investigations of how splicing prootein complex formation could provide insights into splicing-driven disease mechanisms and help identify drug targets.
+Investigations of how AS perturbs protein complex formation could provide insights into AS-driven disease mechanisms and help identify drug targets.
-We build computational [**approaches**](https://github.com/lieboldj/EEIpred) to capture such splicing-driven effects on disruptions of know protein complexes in [**diseases**](https://github.com/KhaliqueN/Cancer_prognostic_EEIs).
+We build computational [**approaches**](https://github.com/lieboldj/EEIpred) to capture such AS-driven effects on disruptions of know protein complexes in [**diseases**](https://github.com/KhaliqueN/Cancer_prognostic_EEIs).

 </div>